top of page

 The Past

-Our experiences affect us deeply.
+Our experiences affect us deeply, and we do not always know how to move on.
 Our pasts can be the source of both pain and learning, but in all cases influence our thoughts, feelings, and attitudes.
-Healing is possible, but it isn't as simple as "moving on".
+Healing is possible, but it isn't as simple as "moving on" or just letting "time go by".
+Being healthy is about breaking bonds with the hurt and any unhealthy attitudes, assumptions, and beliefs that might come with that.

 About